SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

   Pfizer scientists here picked a particularly efficient one of the the human genome (the 12S riobosomal protein).
 So that's __biohack #9.__
 - Then there's the poly-A tail: polyadenylation means a lot of AAAAAAA's at the end.
-  - This is so the mRNA can be _re-used many times_: it loses a few A's at the end each time through the ribosome so to make it get used a lot they provided a lot of A's.
+  - This is so the RNA can be _re-used many times_: it loses a few A's at the end each time through the ribosome so to make it get used a lot they provided a lot of A's.
     __Biohack #10.__
   - Finally, there's a funny linker (GCAUAUGACU) that breaks up the poly-A tail into segments.